Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 07 July 2022.

 Wastewater consists of highly complex mixtures that derive from toilets, bathrooms, kitchen and laundry appliances, as well as all other domestic, industrial or commercial plumbed structures.
 To obtain an estimate of drug use, representative samples are collected over a given period (typically 24 hours) using autosamplers that collect time or flow proportional samples.
 WWTP operators provide assistance with collecting the samples from the influent autosampler (where the wastewater enters the treatment plants).
 Pertinent information on the volume of wastewater entering the WWTP (flow volume) that is associated with a given sample is also collected by local operators.
 It should be noted that rain events may, for example, cause an increase in the volume of wastewater that enters a treatment plant but providing that the flow volume is available for each sampling period, this will not affect the overall estimate of the amount of drugs that has been used by the population that contributed to this wastewater.

-The study focuses on 13 licit and illicit drugs, including nicotine from tobacco, ethanol from alcohol intake, pharmaceutical opioids with abuse potential, illicit substances such as methylamphetamine, MDMA and cocaine, as well as a number of new psychoactive substances (NPS) including mephedrone and methylone.
+The study focuses on 12 licit and illicit drugs, including nicotine from tobacco (including cigarettes, e-cigarettes, gum and patches), ethanol from alcohol intake, pharmaceutical opioids with abuse potential, illicit substances such as methylamphetamine, MDMA and cocaine.

 The measurement of cannabis consumption was included for the first time in the August 2018 collection.
 It should be noted that the specific marker for cannabis consumption, tetrahydrocannabinol (THC), is excreted in extremely small amounts and detection is affected by surface adsorption.
 Sewer design and collection method may influence the levels detected and samples must be preserved to avoid degradation, without using acidification.
 This is one reason why cannabis consumption is not reported on a regular basis in other countries where wastewater analysis is routinely conducted (as acidification is a common preservation technique).
 For the National Wastewater Drug Monitoring Program (NWDMP), separate samples are collected each day and preserved specifically for analysis.